-Everyday there are people downloading new apps and choosing to opt out of receiving push notifications for various reasons.
+Every day there are people downloading new apps and choosing to opt-out of receiving push notifications for various reasons.
 In fact, 56.1% of iOS users choose to decline push permissions.
-For Android users, however, there is a 91% opt in rate.
-Although, this is down to the fact that Android users are automatically opted in without choice, but this is not to say that a % of these users opt out at a later date.
+For Android users, however, there is a 91% opt-in rate.
+Although, this is down to the fact that Android users are automatically opted in without choice, but this is not to say that a % of these users opt-out at a later date.
 Or even worse, delete the app altogether.
-It is for this reason it is important to understand app re-engagement!
+For this reason, it is vital to have a full understanding of app re-engagement.

 This is normally down to having the wrong push notification strategy.
 If you are sending out repetitive notifications that aren’t of much value and on a much too frequent basis then your app users are not going to want to receive your messaging even if they are using your app regularly.
-A key factor in increasing your opt in rate and to re-engage app users is making sure you have the right push notification strategy.
+A key factor in increasing your opt-in rate and re-engaging app users is making sure you have the right push notification strategy.